my_bengal_plugin/__init__.py

 FrozenPluginRegistrybefore rendering begins

-The frozen registry is a dataclass with tuple fields — safe to share across threads during parallel rendering.
+The frozen registry is a frozen dataclass with tuple fields — safe to share across threads during parallel rendering.

 Combining Multiple Extensions